-Types of surgery that may be used include lobectomy (removal of the lobe of the lung where the tumor is), wedge resection, or segmentectomy.
-Wedge resection and segmentectomy involve removing a smaller piece of the lung if the tumor is very small or removing the entire lobe would be problematic.
-During any of these surgeries, lymph nodes from around the chest space will also be removed.
+Types of surgery that may be used include lobectomy (removal of the lobe of the lung where the tumor is), sleeve lobectomy, wedge resection, or segmentectomy.
+The latter two surgeries involve removing a smaller piece of the lung if removing the entire lobe would be problematic.
+During any of these surgeries, lymph nodes will also be removed.